bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-We need super() to take in the new parameter associated with the extended class and bind it the key-value pairs from the previous classes that it extends from.
+We need super() to bind it the key-value pairs from the previous classes that it extends from.

 ## Project Set up